-Coffee hair rinses have also been touted as a natural way to stimulate hair growth.
+Coffee hair rinses have also been advertised as a natural way to stimulate hair growth.
 A coffee rinse involves brewing and cooling coffee, then applying it to your scalp and the lengths of your hair while it’s still wet after washing.
 However, there’s no firm evidence to confirm that coffee rinses genuinely stimulate hair growth.
-Coffee is also sometimes used as a hair dye, so you should avoid this method if you don’t want to stain your hair.
+Coffee can also stain your hair, so you should avoid this method if you don’t want to alter your hair colour.

 Should I use caffeine shampoo to stimulate hair growth?

 Coffee rinses aren’t the only topical solution you can try.
-There are also many caffeinated shampoos on the market that won’t cause your hair to change colour.
+There are also many caffeinated shampoos on the market, such as Alpecin, that won’t cause your hair to change colour.
 Find out if Alpecin works for hair loss.

 How to stimulate hair growth